-Centre staff pursue active research programs focused on gender, violence, and issues of women’s equality and participation.
-The Centre’s research strengths are reflected in our five research cluster themes:
+The Centre’s research strengths are focused on gender, violence, and issues of women’s equality and participation.

-The Centre has a strong Postgraduate Research Program with students pursuing a variety of research topics.
-Centre graduates are currently working in academic posts within Australia and overseas.
-In recent years, graduates of the Centre for Women’s Studies and Gender Research have received awards for outstanding thesis work including Dr Sally Newman (Women’s Studies 2008) joint winner of the Australian Women’s and Gender Studies PhD Award in 2010 and Dr Karolyne Quinn (Women’s Studies 2011) who won the Mollie Holman Medal in 2011.
+The Centre has a vibrant graduate research program.
+In recent years, graduates of the Centre have received awards for outstanding thesis work including Dr Sally Newman (Women’s Studies 2008) joint winner of the Australian Women’s and Gender Studies PhD Award in 2010 and Dr Karolyne Quinn (Women’s Studies 2011) who won the Monash Mollie Holman Medal in 2011.

 We welcome opportunities for collaboration in our research areas.